Ezreal/Draven Deck Guide & Matchups

 - Arachnoid Sentry is key in mid-game to help push damage or prevent the opponent from pushing damage.

 - Farron plays a crucial role as a finisher but needs a proper setup.
 Be careful about your tempo when you decide to play him out.
-The opponent could use Guillotine or Arachnoid Sentry to get ahead on tempo and win before you get enough time to cast your Decimates.
+The opponent could use Scorched Earth or Arachnoid Sentry to get ahead on tempo and win before you get enough time to cast your Decimates.

 - Farron win condition is the more conventional burn finisher in this matchup but leveled Ezreal can also contribute by dealing Nexus damage without losing tempo.